souriya777/spotify-mobile-svelte/README.md

 LIST MOST API CALLS

-💰💰💰 `nb commit feat() : 4/5`
+💰💰💰💰💰 `nb commit feat() : 1/5`

-- feat(browse): can see album detail

--- how knowing which track are contained in liked playlist ?
+- feat(playlist): add drop-down menu to select playlistId
 - feat(playlist): can create it
 - feat(playlist): can rename it
-- fix SpotifyApi.addSongToPlaylist
 - remove selectedPlaylistId in store ?
+  -- fix SpotifyApi.addSongToPlaylist

+- feat(navigation): when in playlist detail or album detail, select `Your library` menu item
 - manage back in browser
 - feat(playlist): can remove it
 - feat(radio): can go to radio
 - feat(login): can login via SSO
 - feat(logout): can logout

-- feat(cache): find a strategy
-- feat(cache): optimize it
-- feat(service-worker): invalidate when add like song ?

 -- fade effect when switch
 -- slide-left when in